mattford63/riverford-poc/README.md

 - The `not` implementation is naive and very restricted at present to where it can be used.
 The fix is to maintain in each index a full list of the document ids used in that index.
-- The storage format is very effecient now that each document is added as in index in the store.
+- The storage format is very in-efficient now that each document is added as in index in the store.
 The memory consumption of the index-store is around x15 of the size of the on-disk space.